Marek-Oczadly/cuAssembler/cuAsm-CPP/Tutorial.md

 **Command-Line Approach**:

-The script `CuAssembler/bin/cuasm.py` provides a handy way to disassembly cubin into cuasm text form.
-Run `cuasm -h` for more information.
+The `cuasm` command-line tool (built from `bin/cuasm.cpp`) provides a handy way to disassemble cubin into cuasm text form.
+Run `cuasm -h` for more information, or see [README.md](README.md#cuasm) for the full option/example list.

 ```
 cuasm cudatest.sm_75.cubin